Distribution-Path Dependent Nonlinear SPDEs with Application to Stochastic Transport Type Equations: Introduction

 \item There exist constants $K,\vv>0$ and an increasing map $C_\cdot: \mathbb N\to (0,\infty)$ such that for any $N\ge 1$, $\xi,\eta\in \C^w_{T,\H,N}$ and $\mu,\nu\in \scr P^w_{T,\H},$

 \end{enumerate}

 \end{Assumptions}

-\begin{thm} Let $X(0)\in L^2(\OO\to\H, \F_0,\P)$. \begin{enumerate} [label={\bf (\roman*)}]
+\begin{thm} Let $X_0\in L^2(\OO\to\H, \F_0,\P)$. \begin{enumerate} [label={\bf (\roman*)}]

 \item Assume \ref{A1}--\ref{A3}.
-Then \eqref{EE} has a weak solution $(\tt X_T,\tt W_T)$ such that $\L_{\tt X(0)|\tt\P}=\L_{X(0)|\P}$ and
+Then \eqref{EE} has a weak solution $(\tt X_T,\tt W_T)$ such that $\L_{\tt X(0)|\tt\P}=\L_{X_0|\P}$ and

-\item If \ref{A4} holds, then the weak solution is continuous in $\H$. \item If \ref{A5} holds, then $\eqref{EE}$ has a unique solution with initial value $X(0)$. \end{enumerate} \end{thm}
+\item If \ref{A4} holds, then the weak solution is continuous in $\H$. \item If \ref{A5} holds, then $\eqref{EE}$ has a unique solution with initial value $X_0$. \end{enumerate} \end{thm}

-\begin{rem} We first notice that the singular term $B$ is in general not monotone in the sense of \cite{Pard} (see also \cite{PR-2007-book}).
-So, even coming back to the distribution-path independent case, the Galerkin approximation under a Gelfand triple developed for quasi-linear SPDEs does not work for the present model.
+Now we give some remarks regarding the proof of Theorem \ref{T1} and Assumption \ref{Assum-A}. \begin{rem} Except for the difficulties \ref{difficulty-global}, \ref{difficulty-localize} and \ref{difficulty-Ito}, we will be confronted with one additional technical obstacle.
+Indeed, we notice that the singular term $B$ is in general not monotone in the sense of \cite{Pard} (see also \cite{PR-2007-book}).
+Therefore, even coming back to the distribution-path independent case, the Galerkin approximation under a Gelfand triple developed for quasi-linear SPDEs does not work for the present model.
 To overcome this obstacle, we will take a different regularization argument.
-Now we give a brief explanation for assumptions in \ref{Assum-A}.
+The proof of Theorem \ref{T1} includes two main steps: